Armour/CMPT300/README.md

 * Check main function arguments number.
 * Check whether input file exist.
 * Check whether the tweet which after removed extra characters is multiple of 6.
-* Check whether there are illegal characters in encrypted tweets.
 * Dynamic manage memory and also free all when program finished.